ianiyengar/wiki-search/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+NOTE: To utilize this with the newly built Rails backend, start the rails server first, then run 'npm start' and agree to launch the server on [http://localhost:3001](http://localhost:3001)

 You can search for Wiki entries.
 Typos will yield a "no results found" message.
 Click "Random Search" for a random Wiki entry.
 Clicking "Read More" takes you to the Wikipedia page.